avdi/hookr/README.txt

 internally to the class having the hook, since the called code will have full access to private members and instance variables of the source object.

-One limitation of internal callbacks is that due to limitations of
+One drawback of internal callbacks is that due to limitations of
 <code>#instance_eval</code>, they cannot receive arguments.

 ==== External Callbacks